ValdiviaDev/RTS-balancing-research/docs/README.md

 * Gameplay elements
 * Structure

-These two aspects need to be symmetrical, as I commented earlier, to avoid one player of having avantage over the other.
-As it can be seen in the image below; the two player's bases, the recouces' positions (crystals and gas geysers) and even the observatories that get crossed by the line are completly symmetrical.
+These two aspects of the map need to be symmetrical, as I commented earlier, to avoid one player of having avantage over the other.
+As it can be seen in the image below; the two player's bases, the recouces' positions (minerals and gas geysers) and even the observatories that get crossed by the divisory line, are completly symmetrical.

 <img src="Images/Maps/Blistering_Sands3.png" width="400">